Reporting Changes in Payroll Estimates

 Unfortunately, you are not able to change your payroll estimate online at this time

 When Should I Review My Payroll Estimate?

-You should review your payroll estimate as soon as you realize there is a change and contact us immediately with the new information.
-Even if you are not certain that your payroll has changed, we recommend you review your payroll and report any changes to us by the end of June and again before the last working day of December.
+You should review your payroll estimate as soon as you realize there change and contact us immediately with the new information.
+We recommend you review your payroll and report any changes to us by the end of June and again before the last working day of December.

 Interest may be charged on the difference between the estimate you provided this year and the actual payroll you report early next year.
 We recognize circumstances can change at any point throughout the year, so if you experience an increase or a decrease in your annual payroll, please contact us so we can make the adjustment.
 You should contact us as often as is necessary to ensure your payroll estimate for the current year is as close as possible to what you will be reporting for you actual payroll next February.

 What Happens When I Change My Payroll Estimate?

 When you provide us with your revised estimate, we will adjust your account immediately.
 If you have remaining premium payments, they will be adjusted to reflect the new estimate.
 Your next account statement will detail the changes and your new payment requirements.
 If your premium has been paid for the year, your account will be adjusted and your next statement will detail whether there is a debit or credit balance as a result of the change in estimate.